 Set in 200 acres of private land, and with a rustic charm all of its own, Sopa Lodge nestles in the foothills of Mount Kilimanjaro.
 Among a canopy of indigenous thorn trees, Acacias, fragrant Frangipanis, colourful bougainvillea, and giant cacti, the cottages meander through the vast expanse of the property’s mature gardens.
-Housing 83 guest rooms, the cottages are vibrantly decorated with Masai themed wall murals, and each room has been purpose built to contain either one or two queen sized beds, as well as an atmospheric veranda.
+The cottages are vibrantly decorated with Masai themed wall murals, and each room has been purpose built to contain either one or two queen sized beds, as well as an atmospheric veranda.
 The dining room features a menu of Pan African and continental cuisine within warm and welcoming surroundings with exceptional hospitality.

 In a round hut with a thatched papyrus covered roof, you will find Kibo, the lodge’s restaurant named after the tallest peak of Mount Kilimanjaro.
 Commanding attention to the centre of the dining room, a fireplace sits adorned with carvings of local wildlife and babuka fabrics for an African bush like ambience.
 The walls are painted in mustard and contrasting terracotta colours, and are decorated with wooden panels carved with African artwork.
 The restaurant opens out onto the terrace which, weather permitting, is used for dining with a fantastic view of the world’s highest free-standing mountain, resting majestically right before your eyes.